 ...you complete the first draft of your guide.
 We'll be happy to offer feedback and help you get your guide ready for prime-time!

-In this checkpoint, you'll upload your photos to iFixit and combine them with step-by-step written instructions to create a simple and straightforward guide that anyone can follow.
+In this checkpoint, you'll add step-by-step written instructions accompanying your photos to create a simple and straightforward guide that anyone can follow.

 Your completed guide should contain the following:

-Keep in mind that your final guide may have a global audience, so you shouldn’t rely on the text alone to communicate key information.
-Ideally, your readers should be able to complete the guide using only the photos, or only the text.
+Keep in mind that your final guide will have a global audience, so you shouldn’t rely on the text alone to communicate key information.
+Your readers should be able to complete the guide using only the photos, or only the text.
 Both the written and visual portions of your guide should work together, yet be able to stand on their own.

 While Working On Your Guide